Effectiveness and making of homemade face masks: let's take stock.

 Add the elastics:

-Check the placement of the elastics carefully (they must not twist) and if their length suits the person's morphology.
+Check the placement of the elastics carefully (they should not twist) and if their length fits the person's face shape.

 Stitch the fold and elastics at 1cm.
-Make a backstitch (a forward and backward stitch) to firmly secure the elastics.
+Make a backstitch (a forward and backward stitch) to secure the elastics well.

-If you no longer have elastic or bias tape, homemade fabric ties, ribbons... can be a substitute.
-You will then need to sew 4 pieces (leaving the end of the tie free) so you can make knots and adjust the mask (because there is no elasticity).
+If you run out of elastic or bias tape, homemade fabric ties, ribbons... can be a substitute.
+You will then need to sew 4 pieces (leaving the end of the tie free) so you can tie knots and adjust the mask (since there is no elasticity).

 Fifth step: make a 1.2cm fold along the long edges of the mask and stitch at 1cm.